magenta-aps/datafordeler/docs/README.md

 The gen_doc script generates a static HTML website with the documentation.

-To use a web browser to view the site, navigate to the root dir of the documentation site and start a server:
+To use a web browser to view the site, navigate to the root dir of the documentation site, and start a server:

     cd /vagrant/docs/output/html
     python -m SimpleHTTPServer